 Snoring can make it hard to sleep, both for the person snoring and for the people who have to listen to it.

 Although it’s difficult to stop snoring at the drop of a hat, there are some natural ways to help reduce its severity.
 If you find that you snore on a regular basis, it’s a good idea to talk to your doctor and rule out any problems you could be having with your respiratory system.

 Tips to stop snoring

 - Sleep on your side: When you sleep on your back, your tongue and palate fall toward the back of the throat, blocking your airway and causing you to snore.
 If you have trouble sleeping on your side, a few tricks might help, including sleeping with a tennis ball behind you.
 If you start to roll onto your back, the ball will be uncomfortable enough to return you to your side.

 - Use extra pillows: Try sleeping with additional pillows to make your head higher than the rest of your body.
 This keeps your airway open and prevents snoring.

 - Quit smoking: Smoking irritates and inflames your upper respiratory system, which causes you to snore more heavily.
 Avoiding cigarettes is a good decision when it comes to stopping the snoring and improving your overall quality of life.

 - Avoid alcohol before bedtime: Drinking within three hours of going to bed can make your tongue, tonsils, and the roof of your mouth relax, causing a loud vibration every time you breathe during sleep.

 Remedies for snoring

-- Gargle with mint: When snoring is caused by a cold or an allergy, one effective remedy is to gargle with mint before going to bed.
+- Gargle with mint: When snoring is caused by a cold or an allergy, one traditional remedy is to gargle with mint before going to bed.
 To do this, add a drop of peppermint oil to a glass of cold water and gargle – don’t swallow.
 Another option is to prepare mint tea and gargle with the liquid.